wgroeneveld/brainbaking/content/post/2018/06/phd-proposal.md

 Dit voorstel past perfect binnen de onderzoeksgroep [LESEC](https://set.kuleuven.be/LESEC):

-> **LEUVEN ENGINEERING & SCIENCE EDUCATION CENTER**<br/> A community of researchers and practicioners contributing to the advancement of education in the Science, Engineering & Technology group.<br/>
+> A community of researchers and practicioners contributing to the advancement of education in the Science, Engineering & Technology group.
 This includes R&D and consultancy activities, and the establishment of a network for cooperation and the exchange of experiences.

 ## Huidig onderzoek